Let's End 149-Yrs of Community Safety Inequality

 Access to Vet Care

-We connect Indigenous communities with veterinary services suited to rural & remote communities.
+We connect families and Indigenous communities with accessible veterinary services suited to rural & remote communities.

-We source funds for Indigenous communities to improve their access to vet services while also working with the community's administration to design on-going funding plans for these essential services.
+We work with Indigenous communities on facilitating funding for them to improve their access to vet services while also working with their administration to design on-going funding plans for these essential services.

 Some of the animal service providers that we work with have experience developing and enforcing animal care & control bylaws (& Acts and Regs in Modern Treaty governance systems) designed specifically for use in Indigenous communities.